Hello, I’m Kelly Ferguson (she/her), the photographer behind Ferguson Avenue Studio.

 No one could have explained then how deeply I would grieve the loss of this version of myself, how long it would take to feel strong again, or find something I could love with the same resonance and depth.
 Before and after my surgery, the highlight of my month was the arrival of International Gymnast magazine, a portal back into a world I deeply missed.
 These pages were my lifeline.

 What you don’t see in this photo are the posters and photographs of gymnasts that covered my closet doors and bedroom walls.
-Without realizing it, I was developing my photographic eye and preferences for what would influence my work decades later.
+Without realizing it, I was developing my photographic eye for what would influence my work decades later.

 Losing gymnastics was a deep grief, a loss of identity and the closing of a beloved chapter.
 That grief still shapes what I notice and choose to honor in the photos I make today.
 Whether I’m photographing gymnastics, portraits, or my own family moments; I’m drawn to the small, tender glimpses of vulnerability and strength—alongside the sense of a bigger journey unfolding.
 For me, being a photographer is more than making pictures for a profile page; they’re a way of marking a chapter in someone’s life and the meaning it holds.